osmandapp/docs/content/osmand/start-with/first-steps.md

 {% data reusables.general.android-ios-switcher %}

-[Plan route](/osmand/plan-route/create-route) is an additional tool that helps you to measure distance on the map, plan your trip and save it as a gpx file,  and edit exists track.
+[Plan route](/osmand/plan-route/create-route) is a powerful tool that allows to create a trip, edit an existing track and measture distance on spot.
+With it you can quickly put intermediate points and connect them by various navigation methods (bike, pedestrian, straight line, etc).
+Results could be saved into GPX file, so it could be [shared](/osmand/personal/tracks), [edited](/osmand/map/tracks-on-map) or [used by navigation](/osmand/navigation/gpx-navigation).

 {% default %}